 Another risk has to do with rental property investments specifically.
 What if demand falls off?

 This is another reason I like these four markets.
 All enjoy strong rental demand that I don’t see diminishing anytime soon.
 Furthermore, in each case, the demand for rental accommodation comes from diverse sources, hedging your risk.
 If one source of demand diminishes (European tourists, say), you still have other options for finding tenants for your rental properties (local tourists, for example).

-But if I were starting over today with limited resources, I’d hightail it to Colombia, Panama, the Dominican Republic, or Brazil.
+If I were starting over today with limited resources, I’d hightail it to Colombia, Panama, the Dominican Republic, or Brazil.

 If I had the time and the budget, I’d take a position in all four.

-And I’d do it now… while these remain the “perfect storm” markets I perceive them to be.
+And I’d do it now… while these markets remain the “perfect storm” markets I perceive them to be.